The Corporate Governance Review: Ghana

 vi The comply or explain model and mandatory disclosure

 In the area of corporate disclosure, Ghana operates a prescriptive regulatory model.
-Therefore, all disclosure obligations under the Listing Rules, the Takeover Code, the BoG Directives and the Companies Act are mandatory.
-Where, on very limited and specific grounds, a listed company wishes to be exempt from the application of a particular obligation, it must seek and be granted a waiver from the appropriate regulator before taking any action that would result in non-compliance with a specific obligation.
+Therefore, all disclosure obligations under the Listing Rules, the Takeover Code, the Corporate Governance Code, the BoG Directives and the Companies Act are mandatory.
+If a listed company wishes to be exempt from the application of a particular obligation, on very limited and specific grounds, it must seek and be granted a waiver from the appropriate regulator before taking any action that would result in non-compliance with a specific obligation.

 vii One-on-one meetings of directors with shareholders